allpassportstamps/allpassportstamps.github.io/_posts/2026-01-02-Cote-Divoire-Placeholder.md

 Regrettably I am only in Ivory Coast for 3 days.
 I will definitely be back to explore the country more.

-* Much more economically developed than other West African countries (2x higher GDP per capita than Benin), #1 exporter of cocoa in the world
+* Much more economically developed than some West African countries (higher GDP per capita than Benin), the world's largest exporter of cocoa
-* History of relative stability (except the coop in 1999)
+* Political history includes a coup in 1999, a 2002 rebellion/civil war, and the 2010–2011 post‑election crisis.
-* Higher Muslim population (40%) than Benin (15%), but lower than Senegal (95%).
+* Muslim population around 40% (higher than Benin's roughly 25–30% but lower than Senegal's ~95%).
 Folks dress significantly less West African (not the colorful clothes).
+* Local delicacy called Attieke, which is fermented cassava that tastes a lot like rice.

 As I got off the plane, in the custom lines, I met a nice couple from IL, USA, who were Jehovah's Witnesses and went to a conference in Togo, then traveled to Benin and will be continuing their journey in Cote d'Ivoire.